nv-legate/legate/docs/legate/core/source/faq.rst

     Legate has been tested on Linux and MacOS, although only a few flavors of Linux such as Ubuntu have been thoroughly tested.
 There is currently no support for Windows.

+.. _mpi_wrapper_faq:

+What is the Legate MPI wrapper and why do I need it?
+    MPI is considered "API stable", not "ABI stable"[#ABI]_.
+If a library is compiled on one machine, with a particular flavor and version of MPI (for example, OpenMPI v4.10), there is no guarantee that the same shared library will be able to link and run on another machine with another MPI implementation, or even a different version of the same MPI implementation.

+    Normally this is not a problem for open-source libraries because users can simply compile the source on their local machine, with their local MPI.
+For closed-source libraries (such as Legate) which only ship binary artifacts, this presents a large problem.

+    There are 2 choices to address this issue:

+    #.
+Ship a pre-compiled version of the library for all supported MPI flavors and
+       versions.
+    #.
+"Shim" the MPI interface with a lightweight wrapper which can be compiled locally
+       on the target machine.

+    Solution 1 is easiest for the user, as they will -- courtesy of their package manager -- automatically get a compatible version of both MPI and Legate installed on their machine which are guaranteed to be compatible.
+However, this places an enormous packaging burden on us.
+We would have to ship a version of our library for each MPI version and regular variant (CPU, GPU, debug, etc.).
+If we have 3 library variants, and 5 compatible MPI versions, this means that we need to ship (and test!)
+15 different versions of our library.
+In practice, due to the longstanding ABI instability in MPI, the true number of MPI versions/flavors that would need this treatment would easily number in the 30-40 range.

+    Solution 2 is a compromise.
+In this case, we can isolate the MPI compile surface to just the functions that Legate requires into a "shim" wrapper.
+This wrapper, once compiled on the end users' machine, can then be dynamically loaded by Legate at runtime to enable the interface.

+.. rubric:: Footnotes

+.. [#ABI] There are two classes of software interface stability: "API" and "ABI"
+    stability.
+API stability means that a given piece of software will not make backwards incompatible source-level changes.
+This means that, if the software exports ``int foo(int)``, then users can expect a function ``foo()`` with a compatible signature to exist forever.

+    Note that a "compatible" signature does not mean that modifications to ``foo()`` are forbidden!
+For example, if the library is built using a language that supports default arguments, they are free to modify ``foo()`` to, for example, ``int foo(int, double = 1.2)``.
+This modification allows original callers of ``foo()``

+    ABI stability, on the other hand, is a super-set of API stability, and mandates that not only will the library never change existing API between versions but that the binary interface will also remain unchanged.
+Note, the strictness of API compatibility is now absolute.
+While previously the library could get away with extending ``foo()`` with, say, default parameters to keep a *compatible* API, the library is now bound to export ``int foo(int)`` exactly as written in perpetuity.